-The TTAC in Great Britain is an unincorporated body.
+The Traditional Anglican Church in Britain is an unincorporated body.
 We have several times considered registering as a charity, but have concluded that this is too dangerous as we might be forced to adopt erroneous practices.

 Our constitution is derived from the original state of the "Fisher" canons of the Church of England.
 In that body, some have been amended beyond recognition and others have lapsed because they are not enforced.
 We take our own canons seriously, though some of them are not fully applicable in our current straitened circumstances.

-Of the Traditional Anglican Church The Traditional Anglican Church is part of the One, Holy, Catholic and Apostolic Church of Christ; and as our duty to the said Traditional Anglican Church requires. we do constitute and ordain that no member thereof shall be at liberty to maintain or hold the contrary.
-This Church, as a member church of the Traditional Anglican Communion, accepts the Concordat of the said Traditional Anglican Communion.
+Of the Traditional Anglican Church The Traditional Anglican Church in Britain is part of the One, Holy, Catholic and Apostolic Church of Christ; and as our duty to the said Traditional Anglican Church in Britain requires. we do constitute and ordain that no member thereof shall be at liberty to maintain or hold the contrary.
+This Church, as a province of the Traditional Anglican Church, accepts the Constitution of the said Traditional Anglican Church.

 Of the Doctrine of the Traditional Anglican Church The doctrine of the Traditional Anglican Church is grounded in the Canonical Scriptures of the Old and New Testaments and in such teachings of the ancient Fathers and Councils of the Church as are agreeable to the said Scriptures.
 In particular such doctrine into be found in the Thirty-nine Articles of Religion, the Book of Common Prayer and the Ordinal.